The Amateur Championship – 2026 Preview & Results

 Field

-278 competitors were offered places in the Championship when entries closed on 21st May 2026.
+278 competitors secured places in the Championship when entries closed on 21st May 2026.
 These players were drawn from 1) a number of exempt categories covering previous Championship performances and representative team selections and 2) allocated to those highest ranked players 1st-2,000th in the WAGR as at Week 20 2026 (i.e. the Wednesday 13th May release), and then via WHS Handicap index at the date of entry.

 At entry players were offered the opportunity to play in a Pre-Qualifying (PQ) event, should they not make the initial line-up, for which a minimum of 5 spots were originally guaranteed – see below.